This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Binoculars of the 40mm class are almost too heavy and bulky for hikers to be conveniently packed.
 Sure, in terms of their optical performance in low light, they are way better than the smaller ones.

-The large aperture ensures more light gathering, and larger is always better when it comes to optical instruments in terms of contrast and higher resolution.
+The large aperture ensures more light gathering, and larger lenses are always better when it comes to optical instruments in terms of contrast and higher resolution.
 A 40 mm aperture with 8x times magnification, get you a 5.25 mm wide exit pupil, and with 10x power, it is still 4.2 mm.
 Both are good values that enable good observation of birds and wild animals even on cloudy and foggy days.

 So it may be worth considering whether or not you use the binoculars a lot in low light so that the benefits in performance outweigh the extra weight.